 Group-term life insurance.
-You must include in boxes 1, 3, and 5 the cost of group-term life insurance that is more than the cost of \$50,000 of coverage, reduced by the amount the employee paid toward the insurance.
+You must include in boxes 1, 3, and 5 (or 14, if railroad retirement taxes apply) the cost of group-term life insurance that is more than the cost of \$50,000 of coverage, reduced by the amount the employee paid toward the insurance.
 Use the table in section 2 of Pub.
 15-B to determine the cost of the insurance.
 Also, show the amount in box 12 with code C. For employees, you must withhold social security and Medicare taxes, but not federal income tax.
-For coverage provided to former employees, the former employees must pay the employee part of social security and Medicare taxes on the taxable cost of group-term life insurance over \$50,000 on Form 1040.
+For coverage provided to former employees, the former employees must pay the employee part of social security and Medicare taxes (or railroad retirement taxes, if applicable) on the taxable cost of group-term life insurance over \$50,000 on Form 1040.
 You are not required to collect those taxes.
-However, you must report the uncollected social security tax with code M and the uncollected Medicare tax with code N in box 12 of Form W-2.
+However, you must report the uncollected social security tax (or railroad retirement taxes, if applicable) with code M and the uncollected Medicare tax (or RRTA Medicare tax, if applicable) with code N in box 12 of Form W-2.
+However, any uncollected Additional Medicare Tax (on the cost of group-term life insurance, which, in combination with other wages, is in excess of \$200,000) is not reported with code N in box 12.